rharish101/PClub-Project/docs/README.md

 **Data Collection and Removal**

 We're just some college kids, and this is our programming project.
-We only collect the following data: 1.
-The name provided by the user.
+We only collect the following data:

+1. The name provided by the user.
 2. The state of the conversation between the bot and the user.
 The user can erase this data by responding to the bot using the exact response message (Case-sensitive, without double quotes): "COMMAND RESET".
 This will result in removal of the user's name and the state of the conversation, thus one can start the conversation from scratch, or forget about the bot.
+3. Time of the user's last response.

 **Contacting Us**